 Alnylam Pharma (ALNY) Received its Third Buy in a Row

-After Oppenheimer and BMO Capital gave Alnylam Pharma (NASDAQ: ALNY) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Alan Carr maintained a Buy rating on Alnylam Pharma today and set a price target of $135.00.
-The company’s shares closed last Monday at $119.50, close to its 52-week high of $125.72.
+After Oppenheimer and BMO Capital gave Alnylam Pharma (NASDAQ: ALNY) a Buy rating last month, the company received another Buy, this time from Cowen & Co.
+Analyst Ritu Baral maintained a Buy rating on Alnylam Pharma today and set a price target of $154.00.
+The company’s shares closed last Monday at $120.12, close to its 52-week high of $125.72.

-According to TipRanks.com, Carr is a 1-star analyst with an average return of -1.3% and a 42.0% success rate.
-Carr covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, Lexicon Pharmaceuticals, and Phathom Pharmaceuticals.
+According to TipRanks.com, Baral is a top 100 analyst with an average return of 24.2% and a 52.7% success rate.
+Baral covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Milestone Pharmaceuticals, and Madrigal Pharmaceuticals.

-Alnylam Pharma has an analyst consensus of Strong Buy, with a price target consensus of $131.40, which is a 6.2% upside from current levels.
-In a report released today, Cowen & Co. also maintained a Buy rating on the stock with a $154.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Alnylam Pharma with a $131.40 average price target.

 See today’s analyst top recommended stocks >>